 I recently had an equine dentist (DVM) out to check some of my horses.
 My mare Zorra (age 14) whose previous owner said she MUST have her teeth done every year at least, had only 1 sharp point – but as I don’t ride her with a bit, the dentist advised I leave it alone, since that is the only thing it would impact.

 So she has had FIVE years of no dental treatments now (since she came to me).
-My other semi-feral mare, Audelina, had never even had her teeth examined before (we now know she is aged 7) and her teeth were perfect.
+My newest 3-yr-old mustang stallion had his teeth checked during castration – all good.
+My other semi-feral mare, Audelina, had never had her teeth examined before (we now know she is aged 7) and her teeth were perfect.
 Nothing needed to be done.
 How can that be?

 For the last 5 years my horses have had 24/7 access to LOW SUGAR (usually less than 10% NSC) in slow feeders.
 The value of allowing horses to “graze” at liberty simply cannot be downplayed (for many reasons).
 And this year, I switched them to 1st cut hay as it is coarser (still low sugar of course) and I felt/theorized that too would help them grind their own teeth.